rwdaigle/metrix/README.md

 ### 1.0.0

+* Ensure that metric name is the first element output
 * Bump dev env to modern versions of Elixir (v1.16.3)
 * Clean up dependencies
 * Be more explicit internally with map vs. keyword list manipulation